danelahman/lograc-2022/README.md

 The classroom computers have both VS Code and Emacs installed.
 For the former code editor you need to manually install the corresponding agda-mode extension; the latter has its agda-mode plugin pre-installed.
+However, as noted above, the version of Agda pre-installed on these computers is out of date, and thus we recommend that you install up to date Agda and the code editor of your choice on your own computer.

 **Note 1:** Most of the interaction with Agda happens via keyboard shortcuts.
 Depending on which editor you chose to use, see the above